Ascolta

 Concetti Chiave

-- The term "Stream of Consciousness" was coined by William James, likening human consciousness to a flowing river, emphasizing subjective perception.
+• The term "Stream of Consciousness" was coined by William James, describing human consciousness as a continuous flow, impacting how reality is perceived.

-- Writers adopted the Interior Monologue to depict the complexity of the human mind, bypassing traditional syntax and structure.
+• Interior Monologue emerged as a technique to convey the complexity of the human mind, differing from traditional narrative methods by ignoring syntax and chronological order.

-- Prominent examples include Proust's "Remembrance of Things Past" and works by Dostoevsky, Henry James, Conrad, Woolf, and Joyce.
+• Modernist novels like Proust's "Remembrance of Things Past" and works by Dostoevsky, Henry James, Conrad, Woolf, and Joyce exemplify these innovative narrative techniques.

 The year 1910 was a dividing line in the history of the novel.
 The definition “modernism” refers to those novelists who experimented new forms of expression which tried to explore mental processes.
 This technique was called Stream of Consciousness.